ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 logo: /img/logo.svg
 {% endcodeblock %}

-Or if you want the text instead, you can set it like the following:
+or text if you set it like the following:

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 logo: